 The inventors of other popular sites:

-Invented in 2006 by Jack Dorsey, Evan Williams, Noah Glass, and Biz Stone, all of them hail from the U.S. Twitter is a social platform that allows to share short text messages and pictures.
+Invented in 2006 by Jack Dorsey, Evan Williams, Noah Glass, and Biz Stone.
+All of them hail from the U.S. Twitter is a social platform that allows to share short text messages and pictures.
 It has 336 million monthly users.
-And its market value is around the $30 billion.
+Its market value is around $30 billion.

-LinkedIn was co-founded by five individuals: Reid Hoffman, a venture capitalist from the U.S.; Konstantin Guericke, a marketer from Germany; Allen Blue, a designer from the U.S.; and engineers Eric Ly from Vietnam and Jean-Luc Vaillant from France.
+Five individuals co-founded LinkedIn: Reid Hoffman, a venture capitalist from the U.S.; Konstantin Guericke, a marketer from Germany; Allen Blue, a designer from the U.S.; and engineers Eric Ly from Vietnam and Jean-Luc Vaillant from France.
 The social media platform focuses on professional networking.
 It was launched in 2003.
-Microsoft bought LinkedIn for 26.2 billion dollars in 2016.
+Microsoft bought LinkedIn for $26.2 billion in 2016.
 It has 500 million members.

 Alibaba began as an online marketplace that later diversified.
 It is huge in China.
-It was founded in 1999 by Chinese Jack Ma along with 17 of his friends.
+It was founded in 1999 by Chinese Jack Ma and 17 of his friends.
 The Chinese company is now worth some $480 billion.